tymyrddin/purple/source/docs/foundations/montessori/defensive-skills.md

 Red team members who understand defence operate more realistically and provide more useful feedback.
 Learning detection, response, and monitoring reveals where attacks are visible and how to test meaningfully.

-## Why attackers need defensive skills
+## Attackers need defensive skills

 Realistic operations: Understand what monitoring exists to test it properly.
 Avoid techniques defenders can't possibly detect.